ScottMitselburg/ReleaseRetentionTest/README.md

+### Release Retention Rule

+Welcome to the DeOps Deploy Release Retention Feature, this feature takes in a list of your projects, envrionments, releases and deployments along with a number of how many releases you would like to retain.
+It will then return you a list with the number of most recent releases that you would like to retain.
+Making deleting your old releases easier then its ever been.
+A log of releases that are being kept with will be logged to "releaseToKeep.Json".
+The ReleasesToKeep function has built in data validation, if invalid data is passed to the fucntion a exception will be thrown and an empty list will be returned.

+Please enjoy the use of this feature to improve your experience of DeOps Deploy.

 ### QUESTIONS
 How is the data actually coming in, is it getting sent as JSON files, or is it going to come in as correct models ?